UMCUGenetics/cuplr/README.md

 The scores outputted by a random forest need to be calibrated to yield true probabilities.
 This means that a probability of 0.9 should mean that for example: amongst 100 hypothetical samples predicted as breast cancer, 90 of them are actually breast cancer.
-In other words, true probabilities map directly to the accuracy of the prediction.
 For more info, see the [scikit-learn documentation](https://scikit-learn.org/stable/modules/calibration.html) about this topic.